 In This Article

 It might surprise you to learn that combination skin is actually the most common skin type.
-While many women think they have oily or dry skin, they actually have a combination of both.
-Most combination skin is oily in some spots and dry in others.
-To help you out, here are some of the tell-tale signs that you might have combination skin, as well as information on what causes it and how to care for it.
+While many people think they have oily or dry skin, more often than not, it’s actually a combination of both.
+As with most skin types, there is more than one factor at play, and when it comes to combination skin, it’s totally normal to be oily in some spots and dry in others.

 - Your t-zone (forehead, down the nose to the chin) is oily, while your cheeks are dry.